gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

     return x + (!x) * (min_value + (i ^ (i + 1))) - 1;
 ```
 Where '!' is logical NOT, where if x is 0, then the morton codes are the same, and if that value x is zero, it is false, and the opposite of false is true., and i + 1 is my j.
 Implementing this fix appears to reduce the unchanged nodes even further, now below the anticipated number of sentinels.
 THe next step is to evaluate the setRope function of ArborX.

+## 24 Nov
+Still stuck on a few problems.
+The first is that the root node, supposedly I[1], has a sentinel skip rope.
+Second, I[n-1] is a double skip rope.
+Third, some nodes, I and L, are repeated in the ordering, which I don't think is supposed to be possible.
+Fourth, both L[n] and L[n-1] have sentinel skips, which should only happen to L[n].

+According to Figure 1 in Proko, only L[n] should skip to the sentinel.
+The root should ALSO skip to the sentinel.
+Also, L[n] should not be discoverable by any internal node parent.
+It can only be found during traversal by skip rope from another leaf.
+I[n-1] should have a left child and skip to the sentinel.

+Perhaps it will be neough to shift the thread launching by 1, but also the sentinel evaluation by 1.
+Previously, I would only adjust the thread launch, not the sentinel condition as well!

+Making this modification causes multiple solutions to an index of -7, which would be an internal node of index 7, with only 7 leaves.
+This won't work, but how can it be modified?

+I thought I found a mistake, they use a setrope function to and they always +1 the value before application to the Leaf or INode .skip, but in my code it is already set to + 1 in the definition of r.
+However, I think I am closer, because for the first time, I successfully got a reference to Leaf n without examining all n optoins, except this was done by INode, not by a leaf.
+There is a plus 1 somewhere that I do not have.
+WEHRE

+I don't know.
+I have sorted through Proko and ArborX for many hours.
+I have no idea what the problem is supposed to be at this point.
+I just do not understand.
+My structure is stopping 1 unit short, but if I extend it to allow itself to resolve the last unit, it then breaks!
+Prok's algorithm, as presented in the publication and ArborX should not be capable of creating the tree observed in Figure 1 of their publication.
+Which perhaps is fair, as it is only an example stackless tree.
+But still!